The Regulatory Burden

 The hospitality industry thrives on data.
 Data that you use to better understand customer behavior and anticipate customer needs.

-The desire to use this data to create convenient, self-service options (automated check-in, room entry by smartphone, location-based services, etc) can improve the guest experience but also increases complexity for your business.
+The desire to use this data to create convenient, self-service options (automated check-in, room entry by smartphone, etc) can improve the guest experience but also increases complexity for your business.

-To manage this complexity and its implications on data privacy and compliance, some help from a GRC management platform—one that incorporates automation—can make the difference between a well-oil machine and one with unchecked non-compliance risk.
+To manage this complexity and its implications on cyber security, data privacy and compliance, some help from a GRC management platform — one that provides a unified, real-time view of risk and compliance — can help you stay ahead of threats, protect you from non-compliance and drive efficiency through automation.

 A Framework for Data Privacy Success